Fire Coral Cuts and Stings

 Fire Coral Cuts and Stings Overview

 Fire corals are not true corals.
-Fire corals are members of the Cnidaria phylum, and although fire coral looks like coral, it is more closely related to jellyfish and other stinging anemones.
-Fire corals (Millepora) are typically encountered off the Florida coast and in the Caribbean and produce minimal toxicity, predominantly local pain, usually described as stinging or burning pain.
-In addition, Hydroid corals are sessile creatures that can attach to rocks, coral, seaweed, or pilings.
-A typical reaction is a mild stinging sensation with occasional development of burning pain and lymphadenopathy and produce similar symptoms as fire coral.
+Fire corals (Millepora alcicornis) are members of the Cnidaria phylum, and although fire coral looks like coral, it is a member of the class Hydrozoa and more closely related to jellyfish and other stinging anemones.
+Fire corals are typically encountered off the Florida coast, in the Caribbean reefs and across the Bermuda platform.
+In addition, fire corals are sessile (fixed in one place) creatures that can attach to rocks, coral, seaweed, or pilings.
+The painful stings of M. alcicornis are inflicted using the cnidae (stinging threads), which are released from a cnidoblast on its surface.
+These are used to stun prey.
+Fire coral have minimal toxicity.
+These organisms inflict predominantly local pain, usually described as stinging or burning, and possible rash.

 Fire corals have a bright yellow-green and brown skeletal covering and are widely distributed in tropical and subtropical waters.
 Scuba divers often mistake fire coral for seaweed, and accidental contact is common.
-The very small nematocysts (an organ in some marine animals consisting of a minute capsule containing an ejectable thread that causes a sting) on fire corals contain tentacles that protrude from numerous surface pores.
+The very small cnidoblast (an organ in some marine animals consisting of a minute capsule) on fire corals contain tentacles that protrude from numerous surface pores.
 In addition, fire corals have a sharp, calcified external skeleton that can scrape the skin.

 Scott H Plantz, MD, FAAEM